feldmanchain/feldmanchain-on-prem/docs/lib_p2p_research/LIBP2P_CONCEPT_TRANSPORT.md

 ## Peer routing

 Peer routing is the process of discovering the address of a peer in the network.
-This can be done by different methods, such as a Kademlia DHT or multicast DNS.
+This can be done by different methods, such as a Kademlia DHT or multicast DNS (mdns).
+This is not the same as identifying a peer, since you first need to use some method of discovery before you can identify it.
+In general, there are two categories of discovery mechanics, which are suitable depending on the preconditions of the peer joining the network: `ambient` and `active` discovery.
+In short, ambient discovery allows a peer to discover peers outside of libp2p using mdns, bootstrap, bluetooth etc, and active discovery lets you discover peers within a libp2p network using DHTs or rendezvous servers.

 ## Switches